 Learn how to sow and care for young tomato seedlings!
-Participants choose from over 125 varieties of heirloom tomatoes from Love Apple Farm's specialty seed bank.
+Participants choose from over 150 varieties of heirloom tomatoes from Love Apple Farm's specialty seed bank.
 We sow them in seed flats and soil (supplied), while receiving direction and instruction on proper soil to use, heirloom variety selection for your individual growing conditions, germination requirements, care after seedlings emerge, proper transplanting techniques, and more.
 Students take home a sown flat of up to 48 different varieties of tomatoes with the potential for a total of 150 live plants (that's a value of $600).
 Plenty for your garden and as gifts for your friends, too!
 Tomato seeds sown in these classes will be ready for your spring planting.
 Classes limited to those 12 years and older.
+Read a nice review of our tomato class from local gardener, Joe Hewitt.

 ALL CLASSES ARE HELD RAIN OR SHINE!